Michael Petrasso: Barnet (loan)

 He joined Barnet, in the National League in the English fifth-tier, on a season-long loan on 5 October 2020.
 He scored twice on his debut in a 3–2 win away at Leiston in the FA Cup on 24 October.
 He suffered an injury in November causing him to miss a couple of months of action.
 He finished his loan on 28 May 2021, scoring ten goals in 31 games.

+Maidstone United (loan)

+On 6 September 2023, Petrasso joined National League South club Maidstone United on loan until the end of the year.

 International career

 Petrasso began his involvement with the Canada national team in 2010, as a member of training camps for both the under-15s and the under-17s.
 He was named as a member of the under-17 squad to play in the 2011 CONCACAF U-17 Championship, and scored a hat-trick in an 8–0 win against Barbados in the group stage.
 He has also represented Canada at the U-20 level and was a part of the team that went to the 2013 CONCACAF U-20 Championship.

 In October 2013, Petrasso had his first experience with Canada's senior team, when he was announced as a member of the senior squad's training camp, ahead of the friendly against Australia.
 However, he did not see time in the match.
 In November 2014 Petrasso returned to the U-20s for a series of friendlies.
 He scored a goal during the first friendly against England in a 2–2 draw.
 In December 2014, Petrasso was named the Canada Soccer U20 Player of the Year.

 Petrasso was named to the 35-man provisional squad for the 2015 CONCACAF Gold Cup by Canada coach Benito Floro on 10 June 2015.
 On 27 August 2015, Petrasso received a call-up to the Canada senior squad for their two-legged World Cup qualifier against Belize.
 He made his debut for the senior side in a friendly against Azerbaijan on 3 June 2016.
 He started the match and played the first 61 minutes of the eventual 1–1 draw.

 After appearing for new Canada coach Octavio Zambrano in the Qatar-hosted Aspire tournament with the U23 side in March 2017, Petrasso was named to the 40-man provisional team for the 2017 CONCACAF Gold Cup on 6 June 2017.
 On 27 June, he was named to the final 23-man squad.